emtrion/elbe-gui/README.md

 First Steps:
 * At first you are asked to specify an elbe and an initVM
-* to create a new project go to File->New->New Project, fill the wizard and confirm
+* to create a new project go to *File->New->New Project*, fill the wizard and confirm
-* to add a xml file to your project you can either import one by going to File->Import or create a new one by going to File->New->New XML
+* to add a xml file to your project you can either import one by going to *File->Import* or create a new one by going to *File->New->New* XML
 * you can now edit the xml in the editor
-* the file will be validated everytime you save the file or you can do that manually by going to Elbe->Validate
+* the file will be validated everytime you save the file or you can do that manually by going to *Elbe->Validate*
-* when you are ready to build your project you go to Elbe->Build project
+* when you are ready to build your project you go to *Elbe->Build* project
 * you can select outputfiles which will be downloaded directly after the build
-* to delete a project you go to File->Delete, select the project you want to delete and confirm
+* to delete a project you go to *File->Delete*, select the project you want to delete and confirm

 Currently, only the versions 2.0 - 2.4 are fully supported.
 It might work with other versions but functionality is not guaranteed.